 XRS-2200/RS-2200 Linear Aerospike Engine Data Sheets

 A rocket engine produces thrust by expanding combustion gases against the walls of a nozzle.
 Conventional rocket engine thrust chambers surround these gases in a bell-shaped nozzle.
-The shape of this nozzle and the ambient air pressure (atmospheric pressure outside the nozzle) influences the extent to which the gases can be expanded, and a rocket engine produces its maximum thrust when the pressure of the exhaust gases is equal to the ambient air pressures.
+The shape of this nozzle and the ambient air pressure (atmospheric pressure outside the nozzle) influences the extent to which the gases can be expanded, and a rocket engine produces its maximum thrust when the pressure of the exhaust gases is equal to the ambient air pressure.